-In Roman law, the legal subject was understood as technical.
-According to Mussawira and Connal, "a natural person in Roman law was only one of the legal operations with a legal purpose."
-Baumgardner finds one of the reasons for the technical concept of a person in Ancient Rome in "a wide geographical area in which no deeper meaning was attached to the concept of a citizen so the technical definition of a legal person meant - an empty social self."
-The disconnection of a legal subject from corporeal human beings meant that neither the birth nor the death of a human being, as a biological category, necessarily coincided with the moments of emergence and cessation of legal subjectivity.
-266
+legal purpose."268 Baumgardner finds one of the reasons for the technical concept of a person in Ancient Rome in "a wide geographical area in which no deeper meaning was attached to the concept of a citizen so the technical definition of a legal person meant - an empty social self."269 The disconnection of a legal subject from corporeal human beings meant that neither the birth nor the death of a human being, as a biological category, necessarily coincided with the moments of emergence and cessation of legal subjectivity.270

-The Romans used the term persona for a person, which was broader than a legal subject because it also included slaves.267 According to Roman law, not all people were legal subjects, nor did they have equal rights within the framework of legal capacity, which consisted exclusively of property rights.
-"The term capitis deminutio maxima denoted a case in which an individual for certain reasons lost the status of a free man, status libertatis, and became a slave, that is, ceased to be a legal subject and became a legal object, res."268 The reasons for this were sociological-economic and political-social relations, such as class and social affiliation, religion and sex.
+The Romans used the term persona for a person, which was broader than a legal subject because it also included slaves.271 According to Roman law, not all people were legal subjects, nor did they have equal rights within the framework of legal capacity, which consisted exclusively of property rights.
+"The term capitis deminutio maxima denoted a case in which an individual for certain reasons lost the status of a free man, status libertatis, and became a slave, that is, ceased to be a legal subject and became a legal object, res."272 The reasons for this were sociological-economic and political-social relations, such as class and social affiliation, religion and sex.
 It can be concluded that the legal subjectivity of slaves was conditioned by changing social circumstances, more precisely, economic goals.
-The fundamental purpose of a legal entity in Roman law was to resolve property-legal
+The fundamental purpose of a legal entity in Roman law was to resolve property-legal relations.
+The Roman-legal concept of a legal subject also includes Roman-legal circumstances (use of slaves for economic gains, a wide geographical area, etc.), as well as the purpose of the concept, which is fundamentally focused on property-legal relations.